enamlimitless/cleanandshine-client/README.md

 ### General Info
 ***
 ***This is a simple react web app by using react.js and React Router.***
-*It's about a league called Fantasy Football.
-Where there are different clubs and they have their own information*
+*It's about a Cleaning Services called Clean & Shine.
+Where there are different types of services provided*

 Website Live Link: https://idyllic-cabinet-308308.web.app/